Blacksmith (character): Fictional character biography

 Although she survived her injuries, Blacksmith has not been seen since that incident, although she did show up for "Digger" Harkness' funeral.

 Powers and abilities

-Blacksmith's body has been mutated to be the perfect fusion between organic and inorganic.
-This has given her the ability to fuse organic and inorganic matter.
-Blacksmith has used the ability to fuse an inorganic object into an opponent causing serious damage.
-Blacksmith has also used the ability to cause serious damage to inorganic structures.
+Blacksmith's body was mutated to be the perfect fusion between organic and inorganic matter.
+As a result, she possesses the ability to fuse such materials together.

 In other media

-A variation of Amunet Black appears in The Flash, portrayed by Katee Sackhoff.
+Amunet Black appears in The Flash, portrayed by Katee Sackhoff.
 This version is a former flight attendant named Leslie Jocoy.
 After gaining the power to telekinetically manipulate anything made of alnico, Jocoy began carrying a quantity of alnico shards, took on the alias of "Amunet Black", and became a crime lord specializing in black market metahuman trafficking.
 Additionally, she is the ex-girlfriend of fellow crime lord Goldface.